 A daily missive called The Tattler identified notable guests and the business that made their respective fortunes.
 Weekly tabloids published on the grounds boasted the presence of celebrity athletes and entertainers.
 But for all the emphasis on earthly pleasures and material wealth, Jennie G. ensured that the Grossinger’s experience was warm and personal, always treating guests like one of the family, even when visitors reached well over 1,000 per week.

 Artifacts from the hotel’s glory days are few and far between, but Grossinger’s most recent batch of visitors has been quick to leave its mark.
 In a haunting hotel filled with empty rooms, some scenes are startlingly arranged, with collected mementos photogenically poised in the pursuit of a compelling shot.
-Despite these attempts to prettify Grossinger’s decline, the grounds retain an air of savage dilapidation, and an utter submission to the verdant Catskill’s encroachment.
+Despite these attempts to prettify Grossinger’s decline, the grounds retain an air of savage dilapidation, and an utter submission to nature.

 An indoor swimming pool is Grossinger’s most enduring spectacle, and has become a favorite location of urban explorers near and far.
 Radiance remains in its terra-cotta tiles and its well-preserved space age light fixtures.
 Its dimensions continue to impress, as do the postcard views through its towering glass walls, all miraculously intact.
 It’s growth, not decay, that makes this pool so picturesque—the years have transformed this neglected natatorium into a flourishing greenhouse.
 Ferns prosper from a moss-caked poolside, unhindered by the tread of carefree vacationers, urged by a ceiling that constantly drips.
 Year-round scents of summer have bowed to a kind of perpetual spring, with the reek of chlorine and suntan lotion replaced by the heady odor of moss and mildew—it’s dank, green, and vibrantly alive.